 The Housing Development Fund is governed by an eleven-member Board of Directors consisting of the West Virginia Governor, Attorney General, Commissioner of Agriculture and Treasurer, all of whom serve ex-officio as public directors, and seven members chosen as private directors from the general public residing in the State.
 All public directors may designate representatives to serve on their behalf.
 The offices of Governor, Attorney General, Commissioner of Agriculture and Treasurer are elective and the current terms of such offices expire in January 2025.
 The Governor with the advice and consent of the State Senate appoints private directors for staggered terms of four years with no more than four of the private directors from the same political party.
-The Act designates the Governor or his or her designee as the Chair of the Board of Directors, and also provides that the Governor shall appoint the executive director, with the advice and consent of the State Senate, and that the executive director will serve at the Governor's will and pleasure.
+Currently, there are two vacancies on the Board of Directors, and also provides that the Governor shall appoint the executive director, with the advice and consent of the State Senate appoint the executive director, with the advice and consent of the governor shall appoint the executive director, with the advice and consent of the state Senate appoint appoint the executive director, will and pleasure.